RobertFranz415/VolunteerHub/prototyping.md

 Heuristics: #4 - Consistency and Standards

 Recommendation: Make these buttons bigger and more visible.
 The words in the middle of the button are also not visible.
 This needs to be fixed as well.

 Screenshots of revised UI:
 <img width="667" alt="Prototype HE 3 revised" src="https://user-images.githubusercontent.com/6775270/169417661-06cebfe1-45c9-476b-8f83-426292f28414.png">

 ### Problem 4
 Problem: The Login page is missing the “Login” Title on top.
 Also, it doesn’t have a sign-up button near the top right next to the Home button.
-This makes it difficult for the user to sign up if they need to register. - Kris, Robert, Duy
+This makes it difficult for the user to sign up if they need to register.

 Screenshot of original: